selirah/deel-autcomplete-component/README.md

 ## Auto-complete Component with React Typescript

-The application uses the [Pokemon API](https://pokeapi.co/api/v2/pokemon?limit=100) to fetch the fist 100 Pokemon characters.
+The application uses the [Pokemon API](https://pokeapi.co/api/v2/pokemon?limit=100) to fetch the first 100 Pokemon characters.

+Filter can be done using any of the follwing example characters:

+- bulbasaur
+- ivysaur
+- venusaur
+- charmander
+- charmeleon
+- squirtle
+- voltorb
+- onix
+- gastly
+- shellder
+- haunter
+- magnemite
+- graveler
+- tentacool

 ## Available Scripts